mozman/ezdxf/docs/source/algebra/arc.rst

 Class Methods
 ~~~~~~~~~~~~~

-.. method:: Arc.from_2p_angle(start_point, end_point, angle)
+.. method:: Arc.from_2p_angle(start_point, end_point, angle, ccw=True)

     Create arc from two points and enclosing angle.
-Additional precondition: arc goes in counter clockwise
+Arc goes by default in counter clockwise orientation from
-    orientation from start_point to end_point.
+    start_point to end_point, can be changed by *ccw* =False.
     Z-axis of start_point and end_point has to be 0 if given.

     :param start_point: start point as (x, y [,z]) tuple
     :param end_point: end point as (x, y [,z]) tuple
     :param float angle: enclosing angle in degrees
+    :param bool ccw: counter clockwise orientation

     :Return: new :class:`~ezdxf.algebra.Arc`

-.. method:: Arc.from_2p_radius(start_point, end_point, radius)
+.. method:: Arc.from_2p_radius(start_point, end_point, radius, ccw=True, center_is_left=True)

     Create arc from two points and arc radius.
-Additional precondition: arc goes in counter clockwise
+Arc goes by default in counter clockwise orientation from
-    orientation from start_point to end_point.
+    start_point to end_point, can be changed by *ccw* =False.
     Z-axis of start_point and end_point has to be 0 if given.

+    The parameter *center_is_left* defines if the center of the arc is left or right of the line *start point* ->
+    *end point*.
+Parameter *ccw* =False swaps start- and end point, which inverts the meaning of *center_is_left*.

     :param start_point: start point as (x, y [,z]) tuple
     :param end_point: end point as (x, y [,z]) tuple
     :param float radius: arc radius
+    :param bool ccw: counter clockwise orientation
+    :param bool center_is_left: center point of arc is left of line *start point* -> *end point* if True, else on the right side of this line

     :Return: new :class:`~ezdxf.algebra.Arc`

-.. method:: Arc.from_3p(start_point, end_point, def_point)
+.. method:: Arc.from_3p(start_point, end_point, def_point, ccw=True)

     Create arc from three points.
-Additional precondition: arc goes in counter clockwise
+Arc goes by default in counter clockwise orientation from
-    orientation from start_point to end_point.
+    start_point to end_point, can be changed by *ccw* =False.
     Z-axis of start_point, end_point and def_point has to be 0 if given.

     :param start_point: start point as (x, y [,z]) tuple
     :param end_point: end point as (x, y [,z]) tuple
     :param def_point: additional definition point as (x, y [,z]) tuple
+    :param bool ccw: counter clockwise orientation

     :Return: new :class:`~ezdxf.algebra.Arc`